Summer Child Enrichment Program Overview

 In summer, the program begins at 2pm and ends at 9pm.
 This schedule aligns with the rhythms of the season in the Mediterranean: avoiding the heat of the day, operating while cultural sites are open, offering childcare during working hours for many families, and wrapping up as public gatherings are getting started.
 Families usually stay out late, sleep late, swim, have a large lunch, and then rest in the morning and midday.

-The largest chunk of each day is spent working towards a project or projects, which could be a performance, a friendly competition, or a mini social enterprise.
+The evening is spent working towards a project, which could be a performance, a friendly competition, or a mini social enterprise.
 Past projects have included a 20-minute production of Shakespeare’s Tempest, a wacky boat regatta, and a home-made, learner-led banquet for the entire school community.

 In summer 2026, each session will have a different theme, which will shape the project in that session.
 Themes and their lead practitioners will be announced in January.
 Themes could include ceramics, sailing, sketching in nature, or mountaineering.